Camels

 History of camels in Australia

-Camels were first introduced to Australia in the 1840s to be used to aid exploration and development of arid areas1.
-However, the arrival of rail and motor transport in the 1930s saw many camels being abandoned due to their lack of usefulness2.
+Camels were first introduced to Australia in the 1840s to be used to aid exploration and development of arid areas.
+However, the arrival of rail and motor transport in the 1930s saw many camels being abandoned due to their lack of usefulness.
 By 2008 their populations were estimated to be around 800,000, leading the government to establish a culling project which effectively halved the population, primarily through shooting them from helicopters but also by rounding them up and trucking them to slaughterhouses for export.
-Today, there are estimated to be 1.2 million wild camels in Australia that are deemed to be feral.
+Today, the Northern Territory Government reports that there are now over one million feral camels in Australia, with the population potentially doubling every nine years.

 Aside from slaughter, camels caught in the wild are also, less commonly, trained for tourist enterprises and dairy production.